3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

     CORE_IMAGE_EXTRA_INSTALL += "metacity"

-and rebuild the `core-image-x11` image, it will now include `metacity`, which can be started like this:
+and rebuild the `rpb-desktop-image` image, it will now include `metacity`, which can be started like this:

     X&
     export DISPLAY=:0